Find out how to design a solid incentive program and motivate your customer support team.

 3) Consider individual and team-wide rewards programs

-Individual and team-wide incentives both have their place in a customer service incentive program.
-Team-wide incentives encourage teamwork and collaboration and can focus your entire team’s efforts toward a common goal.
-Meanwhile, individual incentives encourage personal responsibility and individual agent performance and ensure that each agent is recognized for their contributions.
+Individual and team-wide incentives have their place in a customer service incentive program.
+Team-wide incentives encourage teamwork and collaboration and can focus your team’s efforts toward a common goal.
+Meanwhile, individual incentives encourage personal responsibility and particular agent performance and ensure that each agent is recognized for their contributions.

-As you create your incentive program, developing a rewards system that encourages individual and team-wide performance will deliver the best results.
+Developing a rewards system that encourages individual and team-wide performance will deliver the best results as you create your incentive program.

 Here’s how Caela thinks about individual vs. team goals: